KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 Functional coherence (\( I_c \)) can deplete.
 The Tether (\( \mathcal{T}_h \)) can sever.
 Membranes can tighten, occlude, or breach.
 Temporal processing can fragment into looping time artifacts.
 These are all functional disruptions — disruptions of *operative capacity*, not of *essential structure*.

 The essential orientation of the being — the structural direction of the heart — is not a quantity that depletes.
-A centropically oriented being whose \( I_c \) has been driven to critical levels remains centropically oriented.
+A centropically oriented being whose \( I_c \) has been driven to a critical threshold remains centropically oriented.
 Their architecture remains.
 Their structural identity persists.
 What they have lost is the functional capacity to express that architecture through the membrane system, across the hypostatic layers, and into embodied operation at L₁.

 Recovery therefore consists of restoring functional capacity to an architecture that was never destroyed — reconnecting what was severed, replenishing what was depleted, and reopening what was closed.